Higher Derivative Supergravities in Diverse Dimensions: D=3

+In the case of ${N}=(2,0)$ supersymmetry, the Killing spinor equation is given by setting $\delta \psi_\m = 0$ in \eqref{nmt}.
 In ${N} = (2,0)$ four-derivative gravity \eqref{N20GMG}, the presence of the $RD^2$ term is problematic for ghost-freedom on AdS background, and the combination that cancels $RD^2$ term is not the NMG combination, again leading to ghost-like fluctuations around AdS vacua.
 This problem does not exist in ${N} = (1,1)$ theory owing to the existence of an off-diagonal $RS^2$ action that cancels out the $RS^2$ term in the supersymmetric NMG action \cite{Alkac:2014hwa}.
 Consequently, the existing literature on the supersymmetric backgrounds and black hole solutions only focuses on ${N} = (2,0)$ topological massive gravity, which is equivalent to setting $m = \tilde m = \infty$ in \eqref{N20GMG}.

 In the case of a null Killing vector, the analysis is identical to the ${N}=1$ theory \cite{Gibbons:2008vi}.
 For a timelike Killing vector, it is possible to make a weaker ansatz compared to ${N}=(1,1)$ theory, i.e. the components of the vector field $V_\mu$ can be non-constant in the flat basis.
 In fact, if the metric is assumed to be of the form \cite{Deger:2016vrn}